intellygentle/animixBot/README.md

 - Node.js installed on your machine
 - `users.txt` file containing user data follow instruction below to get:
+- log in to your telegram on pc
 - Open Animix miniapp telegram [https://t.me/animix_game_bot](https://t.me/animix_game_bot?startapp=A2veN3aAUJqc)
 - inspect or just F12 find application
 - in session storage find `tgWebAppData` and copy all value. `user=....`